Impact of projection-induced optical selection bias on the weak lensing mass calibration of galaxy clusters: Mass calibration in the presence of projection effects

 In this section, we present our mock mass calibration analyses.
 For a redshift and richness bin $k$, we use the following likelihood function to perform the fitting:

 where $\mathbf{d}_k = (\Delta\Sigma_\mathrm{data} - \Delta\Sigma_\mathrm{model})_k$.
 We use Eq.~(\ref{eq:DeltaSigma}) for $\Delta\Sigma_\mathrm{model}$, and the simulated lensing for $\Delta\Sigma_\mathrm{data}$.
 For the covariance matrix $\mathcal{C}$, we use the semi-analytic covariance matrix of DES Year 1 cluster analyses presented in \cite{McClintock2019}, which corresponds to a survey area of 1,437 deg$^2$ and a source density of 6.28 galaxies per arcmin$^{2}$.
 Using this covariance matrix allows us to assess the mass bias present in the DES cluster mass calibration \cite{McClintock2019}.
-This covariance matrix also provides a conservative estimate for statistical uncertainties, which will be reduced in future analyses.
+The statistical uncertainties in the lensing signal will be reduced with larger lens and source samples.

 Following the DES analyses \cite{Varga2019, McClintock2019}, for both MiniUchuu and Cardinal, we measure cluster lensing using 15 logarithmically spaced bins between 0.03 and 30 Mpc.
 For mass fitting, we use the 11 bins between 0.2 and 30 Mpc.
-To investigate the impact of projection effects on large-scale and small-scale analyses, we split our lensing data vector into small scales (0.2 to 3 Mpc) and large scales (3 Mpc to 30 Mpc).
+To investigate the impact of projection effects on large-scale and small-scale analyses, we split our lensing data vector into small scales, [0.2, 3) Mpc, and large scales, [3, 30) Mpc.

-We use two free parameters, $\log_{10} M$ and $c$, in our fitting, and we assume flat priors of [12, 16] and [2, 10], respectively.
-We use the \textit{emcee} software for Markov chain Monte Carlo \cite{Foreman-Mackey2013}, with 32 walkers for 10,000 iterations and discarding the first 1,000 iterations as burn-in.
+We use two free parameters, $\log_{10} M$ and $c$, in our fitting, and we assume flat priors, $\log_{10} M\in(12, 16)$ and $c\in(2, 10)$.
+We use the \textit{emcee} software \cite{Foreman-Mackey2013} for the Markov chain Monte Carlo analyses, using 32 walkers for 10,000 iterations and discarding the first 1,000 iterations as burn-in.
 Figure~\ref{fig:mass_bias} shows the difference in the posterior mean mass $M_{\rm obs}$ and the true mean mass $M_{\rm true}$.
 The error bars show the 68\% credible interval.
-We show the difference in natural log, which can be interpreted as the fractional difference.
+We show the difference in the natural logarithm, which can be interpreted as a fractional difference.